eConsent Initiative

 Workstreams

-The initiative is divided in multi-stakeholder workstreams (library, study docs and database) and individual stakeholder workstreams (pharma, vendors, academic institutes, patients, sites, ethics committees and health authorities).
+The initiative is divided into multi-stakeholder workstreams (library, study docs and database) and individual stakeholder workstreams (pharma, vendors, academic institutes, patients, sites, ethics committees and health authorities).
 The focus of each workstream is detailed below:

 The outcome of the library, study docs and individual stakeholder workstreams will be combined in the practical guideline.